Wines For Joanie

 Howell Mountain Cabernet Sauvignon 1997

 Decant for sediment (lots of chunky/fine sediment) and pour.
 A stunning medium ruby red color with little signs of aging.
 On the nose: big inviting notes of dark fruit/currants, worn leather, herbaceous, smoked meat, funky earth, menthol.
 Taste: silky, evolved, expressive structure with brambly plum, currants, old leather, dark chocolate, graphite, and a black raspberry-iron-dried herb long finish.
 YUM!
-It's what's you want in an aged Napa cab, and glad to have just acquired 3 more bottles. — 13 days ago
+It's what's you want in an aged Napa cab, and glad to have just acquired 3 more bottles. — a month ago

 Brenda Terzich-Garland